netropy/fpintro/ch2_expressions.md

 #### 2.0.3 Write and use named expressions: [exercise KfK, chapter 3: Giving Names to Expressions](http://kids.klipse.tech/clojure/2016/06/18/programming-kids-3.html).

+Often, it is useful to give expressions a name.
+Not only may a name carry a meaning, it can also be referenced multiple times, giving a single definition for "common subexpressions".

-Factor out common subexpressions by assigning them a name (constant) ...
+Factor out common subexpressions by a defining a constant ...

 Exercise | Clojure | Scala
 :-------|:------|:------